isacarnekvist/atm/README.md

     From server:
     Accept              0x10
     Decline             0x11
-    Error               0x12    Server should shut down connection because of because then the behaviour when protocol isn't followed can simply stay undefined
+    Error               0x12    Server should shut down connection because then the behaviour when protocol isn't followed can simply stay undefined

 ### Update related
 Suggestion is that all update packages are 10 bytes except for actual